BenjaminMov/2D-PlatformingShooter/README.md

 - As a user, I want to be able to interact with the level chosen
 - As a user, I want to be able to create a level
 - As a user, I want to be able to save levels that I have made

+## Phase 4
+Rigid Exception catching for NoSuchLevelNameException thrown in LevelBank Class in the 'findLevel' method.